 In Tel Aviv, make sure to visit Levinsky Market and take a food tour to discover all the culinary delights this area has to offer.
 In Jerusalem, try eating hummus at one of the local eateries in the old city, like trendy Valero for unique cocktails or Menza for contemporary cuisine.

 If you want some more unique dining experiences, you can enjoy a traditional Friday Night Dinner with a family in Tel Aviv organised through a company called Betzava or even have lunch with a Bedouin family.

 As well as being a foodie’s paradise Israel offers many ultimate travel experiences, some of my favourites and most highly recommended are; glamping in the desert with Happy Glamper, hiking the Ramon Crater, and of course, swimming in the dead sea!
-If you want to find the exact spot of this incredible salt formation in the dead sea you can read my guide here.

 Go on a Safari in Sri Lanka

 I visited Sri Lanka at the beginning of 2018 and have to admit that it has quickly become one of my most recommended destinations when someone asks me where they should travel to next!